Movatterモバイル変換

 Powers, abilities, and equipment

-The Gentleman Ghost of Earth-Two relies on various devices to simulate ghost-like capabilities for his criminal capers.
+The Gentleman Ghost of Earth-Two is a con man and thief who relies on various devices to simulate ghost-like capabilities for his criminal capers.

-Jim Craddock is a ghost who can become invisible and intangible, teleport, and freeze people with his touch.
-However, he is vulnerable toNth Metal, which has anti-magic properties.[19]
+The modern Jim Craddock is a ghost who can become invisible and intangible, teleport, and freeze people with his touch.
+He is usually shown wearing the suit he was hanged in, along with a top hat and monocle.
+However, he is vulnerable toNth Metal, which has anti-magic properties.[18]

 Other versions